AkadenTK/superwarp/README.md

 - **Resolved**: All same-zone teleports now have fully accurate arrival coordinates.
 The packet sent matches vanilla exactly.
 - **Improvement**: The reset functionality when an error occurs with Superwarp has been improved.
 This should get your character out of "stuck in menu" issue more often.
 Ideally, you should never have to use this feature.
 - **Imprevement**: When submitting multiple actions accidentally, superwarp will prevent the second attempt.
 To cancel an in-progress warp type `//sw cancel` or `//sw cancel all`.
+- **Improvement**: Client menu locks should be far less frequent (they were quite infrequent before, but it should be less frequent still).
+If the warp somehow manages to stall, don't talk to the NPC manually.
+Instead do `//sw reset` to reset the menu lock before reattempting.